webdriverio/webdriverio/website/docs/api/Element.md

 ## Methods

 A element object provides all methods from the protocol section, e.g. [WebDriver](/docs/api/webdriver) protocol as well as commands listed within the element section.
 Available protocol commands depend on the type of session.
-If you run an automated browser session, none of the Appium [commands](/docs/api/appium) will be available vice versa.
+If you run an automated browser session, none of the Appium [commands](/docs/api/appium) will be available and vice versa.

 In addition to that the following commands are available: